Samsung Galaxy M52 5G with 120Hz display, triple rear cameras launched

-New Delhi, Sep 28 (IANS) South Korean tech giant Samsung on Tuesday launched its new smartphone Galaxy M52 5G in the Indian market.
+New Delhi: South Korean tech giant Samsung on Tuesday launched its new smartphone Galaxy M52 5G in the Indian market.

 Galaxy M52 5G is priced at Rs 29,999 for 6GB+128GB and Rs 31,999 for 8GB+128GB variant.
 The device will be available on Samsung.com, Amazon.in, leading online portals and select retail stores.